 Class projects and presentations in your Gerontology classes will help you to develop your interpersonal communication, conflict management, and advocacy skills.
 The assignments you complete will help you to hone your analytical and intellectual skills, and your leadership skills.
 Our program’s framework is designed to guide you toward a consciousness around social citizenship.

 A Flexible Learning Environment

 The student body in our programs is diverse — we welcome students of different ages, life experiences, and perspectives on families and aging — and this diversity helps enhance your learning experience.
 Most of your classes will combine lectures with group discussions on class material so students are able to learn from one another by sharing ideas, personal reflections, and professional experiences.
-The faculty in the Family Studies & Gerontology department are also available to assist you with your learning needs.
+You may also be able to access research and practical resources like The Nova Scotia Centre on Aging.